Specialized Registry Reporting

 How to determine what specialized registries are available

-CMS outlined the steps required to determine if there is a specialized registry available in CMS FAQ 13657 (EP) and CMS FAQ 14117 (EH/CAH).
-These FAQs describe the steps that are required to meet due diligence in the search for specialized registries.
+CMS outlined the steps required to determine if there is a specialized registry available and can be found by visiting the following FAQ page at CMS.
+FAQ 13657 (EP) and FAQ 14117 (EH/CAH) describe the steps that are required to meet due diligence in the search for specialized registries.
 In summary, the steps are:

 - Check with your state to determine if there is a specialized registry available.

 - Check with specialty societies with which the professionals or hospital are affiliated to determine if the societies maintain or endorse any specialized registries.

 In Michigan, the following Specialized Registries are available:

 Specialized Registry Available for Criteria for Reporting Michigan Cancer Surveillance Program (MCSP) EPs Providers who diagnose or treat certain reportable cancer cases Michigan’s Dental Registry (MiDR) EPs Providers who treat children under the age of 18 Michigan Birth Defects Registry (MBDR) for EPs

 Providers who diagnose or treat birth defects identified in infants and children under the age of two years Newborn Screening (NBS) EHs/CAHs Hospitals with a birthing facility and the capability to submit pulse oximetry results in the standard format Michigan Birth Registry (MBR) EHs/CAHs Hospitals with a birthing facility that are interested in piloting electronic submission of live birth and fetal death information Michigan Automated Prescription System (MAPS) EPs, EHs/CAHs Providers who prescribe or dispense controlled substances